princeton-computational-imaging/Delta-Prox/README.md

 # 🎉  Delta Prox

-A differentiable modeling language for proximal algorithms on large-scale optimization.
+Differentiable modeling for proximal algorithms on large-scale optimization.

 <a href="#/">Docs</a> |